 9. Get familiar with Argentine literature in San Antonio de Areco

-In the south, the working-class neighbourhood of La Boca has transformed into a prime tourist destination.
-Wander through the open-air museum of El Caminito, where tenement shacks have been transformed with a lick of brightly coloured paint, before catching a beautiful game at La Bombonera, where legendary team Boca Juniors play.
+In the south, the working-class neighborhood of La Boca has transformed into a prime tourist destination.
+Wander through the open-air museum of El Caminito, where tenement shacks have been transformed with a lick of brightly colored paint, before catching a beautiful game at La Bombonera, where legendary team Boca Juniors play.

 11. Surf the waves of Mar del Plata

-Mar del Plata, a city 415 kilometres south of Buenos Aires, is a popular escape for porteños during the hot, summer months.
-With its beachside hotels and 47 kilometres of beaches, it’s got everything for a spot of relaxation – although, during summer, you’ll find it’s got too many other visitors, as well.
+Mar del Plata, a city 415 kilometers south of Buenos Aires, is a popular escape for porteños during the hot, summer months.
+With its beachside hotels and 47 kilometers of beaches, it’s got everything for a spot of relaxation – although, during summer, you’ll find it’s got too many other visitors, as well.

 12. Summit the lofty peak of Volcán Aconcagua

-All hikers must apply for a permit in nearby Mendoza and travelling with experienced trekkers or, better still, a guide, is highly recommended.
+All hikers must apply for a permit in nearby Mendoza and travel with experienced trekkers or, better still, a guide, is highly recommended.